Rajithlahiru/Resturant-bill_circle/README.md

 # Resturant-bill_circle
-resturant bill circle using c language
+resturant bill circle
+made this by using c language